ParaCoToUl/noarr-structures/docs/State.md

 ### Updating a state

-Unless you have to, you should create a new state:
+State is immutable, you have to create a new state:

 ```cpp
 // increment index in 'x' and return a new state (other indices are copied unchanged)